Price per Acre Calculator

 What is price per acre?

 Price per acre is a fundamental real estate metric that expresses the cost of a land parcel on a per-acre basis.
-It is calculated by dividing the total sale or asking price of the land by its total acreage.
-This metric allows buyers, sellers, and agents to compare the relative value of different land parcels, regardless of their total size, and is particularly useful for evaluating agricultural, development, or large recreational properties.
+It is calculated by dividing the total sale or asking price by the total acreage.
+For example, a $150,000 parcel of 5 acres costs $30,000 per acre.
+This metric allows buyers and sellers to compare the relative value of different land parcels regardless of size.

 How many square feet are in an acre?

 There are exactly 43,560 square feet in one acre.
-This conversion factor is essential for real estate calculations, especially when dealing with land parcels that are not perfectly square or when needing to compare land prices in terms of square footage versus acreage.
-Understanding this conversion helps in visualizing land size and calculating costs at a more granular level for smaller plots or construction planning.
+So a 5-acre parcel contains 217,800 square feet.
+This conversion factor is essential for real estate calculations, especially when comparing land prices in terms of square footage versus acreage for smaller plots or construction planning.

 What factors influence land price per acre?

 Several factors significantly influence land price per acre, including location, zoning regulations, accessibility, topography, soil quality, and the presence of utilities.
-Proximity to urban centers, desirable schools, or natural amenities can drive prices up, while challenging terrain, lack of infrastructure, or restrictive zoning can depress them.
-Market demand, economic conditions, and development potential also play crucial roles in determining per-acre values.
+Proximity to urban centers, desirable schools, or natural amenities can drive prices up, while challenging terrain or lack of infrastructure can depress them.
+Market demand and development potential also play crucial roles.

 Is a high price per acre always bad for buyers?

 A high price per acre is not inherently bad for buyers; it often indicates prime location, high development potential, or scarcity.
 For example, a small urban parcel zoned for high-density commercial use might have an extremely high price per acre but offer significant returns.
-Conversely, a low price per acre might signal a remote location, difficult terrain, or lack of infrastructure, which could entail substantial additional costs for development.
-Context is key in evaluating land value.
+A low price per acre might signal a remote location or difficult terrain that could entail substantial additional development costs.